timjbray/jekyll-now/_posts/2019-03-15-GraphQL-tips-and-tricks.md

 ---
 layout: post
-title: GraphQL tips and tricks.
+title: 5 tips using Apollo GraphQL
 ---

 We're using the awesome [Apollo](https://www.apollographql.com) client and server libraries in Node.js & React / React Native apps.
 They've been reliable, full featured and mostly easy to use - albeit with reasonable learning curve.
-Which is totally understandable since they are doing a comprehensive and are doing a lot for you.
+Which is totally understandable since they are doing a lot for you.

 Here are a few items that we didn't immediately see in the documentation, which is generally very good, or found we needed during development and roll out to production.